ALittlePatate/Post-it/README.md

 # Post-it
-a simple post-it app made in Python
+A simple post-it app made in Python

+# Usage
+python post-it.py

+Note : You can add args like this python post-it.py -o file.post-it